-AUh

-The total number of Unit hours allocated to a CFD job.
-An Allocation Unit hour represents the use of a unit of resource allocation for one hour (and 1 x MAUh = 1,000,000 x AUh).
-For CPUs an Allocation Unit hour is equivalent to a corehour.
+AUh = The total number of Unit hours allocated to a CFD solver run.
+An Allocation Unit hour represents the use of a unit of resource allocation for one hour (and 1 x MAUh = $1,000,000 \times AUh$ ).
+An Allocation Unit hour is equivalent to a core hour on a physical CPU core.

-CCF

-Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
+CCF = Peak Processing Unit clock frequency in GigaHertz achieved during the CFD solver run.
 This will be the peak frequency theoretically achievable during the run based on one of the following: